 In April 2009, the FASB issued ASC 820-10-65-4 - Fair Value Measurements and Disclosures ("ASC 820-10-65-4") (formerly FSP No. FAS 157-4, "Determining Fair Value When the Volume and Level of Activity for the Asset or the Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly").
 ASC 820-10-65-4 provides additional guidance on (i) estimating fair value when the volume and level of activity for an asset or liability have significantly decreased in relation to normal market activity for the asset or liability, and (ii) circumstances that may indicate that a transaction is not orderly.
 ASC 820-10-65-4 also requires additional disclosures about fair value measurements in interim and annual reporting periods.
-ASC 820-10-65-4 is effective for interim and annual reporting periods.
-ASC 820-10-65-4 and determined that the adoption did not have a material effect on our consolidated financial condition or results of operations.
-The following sets forth our financial assets and liabilities measured at fair value on a recurring basis at December 31, 2009.
-These assets and liabilities have been categorized according to the three-level fair value hierarchy established by ASC 820, which prioritizes the inputs used in measuring fair value.
+ASC 820-10-65-4 is effective for interim and annual reporting periods ending after June 15, 2009, and shall be applied prospectively.
+We have completed our evaluation of ASC

+820-10-65-4 and determined that the adoption did not have a material effect on our consolidated financial condition or results of operations.